wand3/wand3/README.md

 <h2 align="center">Hello World! 🗺️
 <h4 align="center">I'm Babawande 👋,
-<h6 align="center">A Software/Web Developer with a Keen eye for Design ever ready to put in a plethora of ideas and best practices to what comes next.
+<h6 align="center">A Software Engineer/Web Developer ever ready to put in a plethora of ideas and best practices to what comes next.

 <h2 align="center">Connect with me ⛓️</h2>